Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 **mandatory field*

-Next to the fields in the visible booking form there is also other information collected and stored in the database that is either visible in the admin panel and/or on the your bookings and all bookings pages:
+Next to the visible fields on the booking form page there is also other information collected and stored in the database that is either visible in the admin panel and/or on the your bookings and all bookings pages:

-- user name (visible in admin panel)
+- user id (foreign key that is connected to the user model - visible in admin panel)
 - booking number (visible in admin panel and your/all bookings page)
 - booking date and time (visible in admin panel and your/all bookings page)
 - booking status *(requested (per default), confirmed or cancelled* - visible in admin panel and your/all bookings page)

+The user id serves as foreign key in the booking model to the user models primary key and represents a many-to-one relationship (one user can make many bookings).

 ## Contact Model

+The contact model is for guests to get in touch with the hosts should they have any remaining questions that are not answered on the homepage.
+The contact form is accessible to both logged-in and non-logged-in users.

+The fields are:
+- name*
+- email*
+- message*

+**mandatory field*

 # Features Left to Implement